 TRAFFIC SAFETY AND ROAD CONDITIONS: While in Nauru, you may encounter road conditions that differ significantly from those in the United States.
 The information below concerning Nauru is provided for general reference only, and may not be accurate in a particular location or circumstance.

 Traffic moves on the left in Nauru.
-There are no taxis or public transports, but vehicles can be hired locally.
+There are few taxis or buses in Nauru, but vehicles can be hired locally.
 The main road circling the island is paved, but the remaining roads are unpaved.
 There is no organized roadside assistance, although there are a number of mechanics and car repair facilities on the island.
 Animals and pedestrians walking in the road make night driving hazardous.
 For specific information concerning Nauru driving permits, vehicle inspection, road tax and mandatory insurance, contact the Nauru Consulate General in Melbourne, Australia at telephone (613) 9653-5709, fax (613) 9654-4738, or via email.

 Please refer to our Road Safety page for more information.

-The U.S. Federal Aviation Administration (FAA) has assessed the government of Nauru’s Civil Aviation Authority as not being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Nauru’s air carrier operations.
+AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in Nauru, the U.S. Federal Aviation Administration (FAA) has not assessed the government of Nauru’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.